eddieantonio/cmput296/lab-6.md

 the minimal HTML required for a valid HTML 5 page.
 You can find an example in [your lecture notes](http://webdocs.cs.ualberta.ca/~hindle1/2014/HTML-Slides/#/3).
-Verify that it is valid HTML 5 by copy-paste the code you wrote into the [W3C validator][validator].
+Verify that it is valid HTML 5 by copy-pasting the code you wrote into the [W3C validator][validator].

 [validator]: https://validator.w3.org/#validate_by_input